 If you are used to the vampires from Legions of Nagash, this is quite an upgrade.
 He is now more resistant (Toughness 5 with 25 wounds), faster (5″ still flying) and access to many interesting abilities.

 Let’s start with the default ability all leaders can use: Summon Undead Minion.
-For a Triple a leader can now bring back from the dead a fighter with a Minion runemark (Grave Guards, Skeletons and Zombies) previously slain at full health.
+For a Triple a leader can now bring back from the dead a fighter with a Minion runemark (Grave Guards, Skeletons and Zombies) previously slain with up to 6 wounds (depending on the ability’s value) or fully healed if they are Zombies or simple Skeletons.
 It needs to be placed within 3″ of a leader, allowing it to increase the protection of a leader or control of an objective.

 Vampire Lords (and Blood Knights) also have access to Thirst for Blood, allowing them for a Triple to heal back up to 12 wounds (double the value of the ability) after taking down an enemy.
 It can be a game changer when your opponent loses one of their fighters and you return back to full health.